 Counselor (Women’s Program)

-- Diagnoses substance use disorders and/or other co-occurring psychiatric disorders within scope of practice as defined by education, training, and license, coordinating closely with physicians and psychiatric nurse practitioners as needed.
+- Diagnoses substance use disorders and/or other co-occurring mental health disorders within limits of scope of practice as defined by education, training, and license, coordinating closely with physicians and psychiatric nurse practitioners as needed.

 - Facilitates individual, group and family counseling and/or therapy sessions, within scope of practice as defined by education, training, and license, utilizing evidence-based practices as defined within the Cumberland Heights Model of Care.

 - Documents clinical activities in patient record according to established policies and procedures.

 - Participates in daily and weekly team meetings and treatment plan review, as well as individual and group clinical supervision, according to organizational policy and license requirements

-- Communicates regularly with a wide variety of people in relationship with the patient, including family members, employee assistance professionals, physicians, referrals, judges, probation officers, etc. regarding treatment progress and continuing care needs, as releases of information and applicable law allow.
+- Communicates regularly with a wide variety of people in relationship with the patient, including family members, employee assistance professionals, physicians, referrals, judges, probation officers, etc., regarding treatment progress and continuing care needs, as releases of information and applicable law allow.

-- In conjunction with clinical team, assists in monitoring and managing patient community as a therapeutic milieu, including working with patients with behavioral struggles in a manner that supports the individual patient and the community.
+- In conjunction with clinical support team, assists in monitoring and managing patient community as a therapeutic milieu, including working with patients with behavioral struggles in a manner that supports the individual patient and the community.

 - Intervenes in crises to deescalate situation and resolve crises, using events as entries into therapeutic process for patient.